Ferico5/Ferico5/README.md

 ## Hey!
 Nice to see you. 👋

 ### I'm Ferico, Fullstack web developer from Indonesia.
+I'm open to freelance job vacancies.

 ## 🌐 Socials: